Fits a skew-t (ST) or multivariate skew-t (MST) distribution to data, or

 extension of the multivariate Student's t family, via the introduction of a

-parameter which regulates skewness; when shape=0
+shape parameter which regulates skewness; when shape=0, the

 skew-t distribution reduces to the usual t distribution.
 When df=Inf